Castor oil: Human uses

 Castor oil has been used orally to relieve constipation or to evacuate the bowel before intestinal surgery.
 The laxative effect of castor oil is attributed to ricinoleic acid, which is produced by hydrolysis in the small intestine.
 Use of castor oil for simple constipation is medically discouraged because it may cause violent diarrhea.

 Food and preservative

 In the food industry, food-grade castor oil is used in food additives, flavorings, candy (e.g., polyglycerol polyricinoleate in chocolate), as a mold inhibitor, and in packaging.
 Polyoxyethylated castor oil (e.g., Kolliphor EL) is also used in the food industries.
 In India, Pakistan, and Nepal, food grains are preserved by the application of castor oil.
-It stops rice, wheat, and pulses from rotting.
-For example, the legume pigeon pea is commonly available coated in oil for extended storage.
+It stops rice, wheat, and legumes from rotting.
+For example, the pigeon pea is commonly available coated in oil for extended storage.